python/devguide/stdlibchanges.rst

 Requirements
 ''''''''''''''
-In order for a module to even be considered for inclusion into the stdlib, a couple requirements must be met.
+In order for a module to even be considered for inclusion into the stdlib, a couple of requirements must be met.

 The most basic is that the code must meet :ref:`standard patch requirements <patch>`.
 For code that has